ayush12121997/Algorithms-And-Data-Structures-in-JAVA/Placement_Prep_DS_Algo.md

     - [Check if a number is prime or not]
     - [Finding all factors of a number]
     - [Binary representation of a number]
+    - [Numbers of length N and value less than K]
 5. [String]
     - [Splitting a string in Java]
     - [Find all permutations of a String]